Former IRA leader Martin McGuinness will sit down for dinner with the Queen of England in Windsor Castle next Tuesday.

 The invitation was finally accepted after a meeting of the Sinn Fein leadership in Dundalk on Saturday.

-Irish Prime Minister Enda Kenny and the North’s First Minister Peter Robinson will join McGuinness at the Windsor Castle banquet.
+Irish Prime Minister Enda Kenny and the North’s First Minister Peter Robinson will join McGuinness at the Windsor Castle banquet, reports the Irish Times.

 Sinn Féin leader Gerry Adams stated that he had previously welcomed the state visit ‘in the context of building new relationships within Ireland and between these islands’.

 He did warn that the decision to accept the invitation from the Queen may cause difficulties for some republicans.

 Adams said: “The visit must be viewed against the backdrop of huge political changes that have taken place in recent years - changes in which Irish republicans have played a leadership role.”

 Going on to re-confirm Sinn Fein's quest for a United Ireland, Adams acknowledged the need to move on for the sake of the peace process.

 He said: “We want a united Ireland which accommodates those who define themselves as British.
 Within this context I can confirm that Martin McGuinness will accept the invitation to attend.

 “The decision to attend is in keeping with the transition that is ongoing between Ireland and Britain.